-If your tooth needs filling or restoring, we provide a range of procedures to bring them back to their original form.
-We also have various protective and preventative treatments to increase tooth strength and long term health of your teeth.
+If your tooth needs filling or restoring, we can provide a range of procedures to bring them back to their original look.
+We also have various protective and preventative treatments to increase tooth strength and long-term health of your teeth.

-Most people have fillings of one sort or another in their mouths.
+Most people have fillings of some kind in their mouths.
 Nowadays fillings are not only functional, but can be natural looking as well.
-Many people don’t want silver fillings that show when they laugh or smile because they are more conscious about the way they look.
+Most people don’t want silver fillings that show when they laugh or smile because they are self-conscious about the way they look.

 White fillings have always been considered less long lasting than silver amalgam fillings.
-But there are now new materials available with properties comparable to silver amalgam, and these are proving to be very successful.
-The life expectancy of a white filling can depend greatly on where it is in your mouth and how heavily your teeth come together when you bite.
+However, there are now new materials available with similar properties to silver amalgam – and these are proving to be very successful.
+The life expectancy of a white filling can depend on where it is in your mouth and how heavily your teeth come together when you bite.
 Your dentist can advise you on the life expectancy of your fillings.

 It is usually best to change fillings only when your dentist decides that an old filling needs replacing.
 If so you can ask to have it replaced in a tooth-coloured material.
-If the size of the existing cavity is too large, then filling will not be the strongest option.
-One way around this would be to use crowns or inlays; this can mean removing more of the tooth and can be more expensive.
+If the size of the existing cavity is too large, then filling may not be the best option.
+One way around this would be to use crowns or inlays, but this can mean removing more of the tooth and may be more expensive.

-Adhesive dentistry is another form of this treatment.
+Adhesive dentistry is another form of treatment.
 This involves bonding the filling to the tooth.
-The dentist has to remove less of the tooth, which is obviously better.
+This means your dentist has to remove less of the tooth, which is better for preserving healthy teeth.

-We work together with the dental hygiene clinic (based at the same location) to ensure your we keep your gums healthy and your teeth sparkling.
-Alternately, your dentist can also perform a scale&polish as needed.
+We work together with the dental hygiene clinic, which is based at the same location, to ensure that we keep your gums healthy and your teeth sparkling.
+Alternatively, your dentist can also perform a scale and polish as needed.

 Endodontic and Root Canal Treatments: